Health Disparities Initiative

 Who is affected by health disparities?

-Blacks and other racial/ethnic minority populations were the initial focus of health disparities.
 Health disparity populations include a wide range of communities where there is evidence of systematic social or economic discrimination and exclusion that has adversely impacted health based on such factors as race/ethnicity, socioeconomic status, gender, age, sexual orientation and geographic location (Office of Minority Health, 2011).
+These populations, also referred to as health priority populations, include racial/ethnic minorities, sexual minorities, the poor and rural populations, for example.

 How you can learn more